v-pbartley/openhack-mc4h/README.md

 Hello and welcome to the Microsoft Cloud for Healthcare (MC4H) OpenHack!
 This hack presents a series of hands-on activities to help you gain new skills working with Microsoft Health and Life Sciences (HLS) tools and architectures.

 # Who is the MC4H OpenHack for?
 This hack is intended for **healthcare system integrators**, **independent software vendors** in the healthcare space, and other **healthcare IT professionals**.
-Participants are expected to have the following before embarking on this OpenHack:
+Participants are expected to have experience in certain areas before beginning the OpenHack:

-1. A solid foundation in MS Azure fundamentals
+1. A solid foundation in [MS Azure fundamentals](https://docs.microsoft.com/en-us/learn/paths/az-900-describe-cloud-concepts/)
-2. A working knowledge of the Fast Healthcare Interoperability Resources R4 (FHIR R4) data standard
+2. A working knowledge of the [Fast Healthcare Interoperability Resources R4](https://hl7.org/fhir/R4/) (FHIR R4) data standard
-3. Familiarity with the MS Dynamics/Dataverse platform
+3. Familiarity with the [MS Dynamics/Dataverse](https://powerplatform.microsoft.com/en-us/dataverse/) platform

 # When is this taking place?